pikepdf/pikepdf/docs/api/models.rst

     .. versionadded:: 3.0

-.. autoclass:: pikepdf._qpdf.AttachedFileStream
+.. autoclass:: pikepdf._qpdf.AttachedFile
     :members:

-    An object that contains the actual attached file.
+    An object that contains an actual attached file.
+These objects do not need to be created manually; they are normally part of an AttachedFileSpec.

     .. versionadded:: 3.0